When are the deadlines to apply for this program?

 What are some student life activities available on campus?

 To become better acquainted with the culture, BCA Trentino includes informal social activities with the host community and language exchanges.
 The region itself is known as an outdoor paradise where you can participate in biking, sailing, and other outdoor sports.
 If you’re more interested in the arts, there are a wide variety of castles, museums, and historical and archaeological sites to explore during your study abroad experience!

 What are the accommodations like?
 Who will I be living with?

-All BCA Students will stay in three-star hotels throughout their time abroad, as well as a mountain guesthouse during a four-day excursion dedicated to understanding Italian agriculture and staple productions.
+All BCA Students will stay in three-star hotels throughout their time abroad, as well as a mountain guesthouse during week-long residential lab dedicated to understanding Italian agriculture and staple productions.
 As for meals, breakfast and one other meal per day will be prepared for you, and you’ll receive a food stipend for the other meal.
 Find more details here.

 Are internships available?

 BCA does not set up internships during the summer, but there are internship opportunities in a number of our semester programs.